JonDunlap/My-Mac-Setup/README.md

   - Change your theme to the solarized dark theme colors
     - In terminal you can add a profile to change the theme to match that of the solarized dark theme.
 [Here](https://gist.github.com/JonDunlap/9ea50b552b0b9d7c84e969866f59baba) is a gist with my solarized terminal profile, or you can go to the [Solarized website](https://ethanschoonover.com/solarized/) to copy the color palette for either the dark or light theme that you prefer.

-Alternativly you can install [iTerm](https://www.iterm2.com) as your default terminal
+Alternatively you can install [iTerm](https://www.iterm2.com) as your default terminal

 - If you have already followed the install instructions for Oh My Zsh the only thing you should have to do is change the font and theme in iTerm to match those in terminal
 - If not follow the same install instructions from the previous steps